tinyos/tinyos-main/tos/chips/msp430/adc12/README.txt

 clients are present.
-Second, one must not forget to wire the AdcConfigure interface to the Msp430Adc12ClientAutoRVGC or Msp430Adc12ClientAutoDMA_RVGC component in addition to configuring the ADC through the Msp430Adc12SingleChannel interface (no nesC warning will be signalled).
+Second, one must not forget to wire the AdcConfigure interface to the Msp430Adc12ClientAutoRVGC or Msp430Adc12ClientAutoDMA_RVGC component in addition to configuring the ADC through the Msp430Adc12SingleChannel interface (a nesC warning will be signalled).

 The DMA controller can be used to copy conversion data from the ADC registers to the application buffer.
 DMA is only present on MSP430x15x and MSP430x16x